-The Sonoma Humane Society and Petaluma Animal Services are partnering to operate a day-use animal care facility in Healdsburg.
-As a resource for the community, the Healdsburg Center offers the following services:
+The Sonoma Humane Society, together with Petaluma Animal Services Foundation, is here to ensure the safety of Healdsburg's animals.
+As a resource for the community, the Healdsburg Center for Animals offers the following services:

 - Redemption of lost animals